enonic/xp/modules/lib/lib-project/README.md

 ### Require and custom imports

-To make `require` work out of box, you must install and add the `@enonic-types/global` types.
-Aside from providing definitions for XP global objects, e.g. `log`, `app`, `__`, etc, requiring library by the default path will return typed object.
+To make `require` work out of the box, you must install and add the `@enonic-types/global` types.
+Aside from providing definitions for XP global objects, e.g. `log`, `app`, `__`, etc, requiring a library by the default path will return typed object.

 `tsconfig.json`